-Retirement parties are an example of this.
-They provide a time and space for everyone to process the emotions they are feeling about the colleague who is departing: to give thanks for the past, acknowledge the reality of the present, and prepare to face a different future.
+Retirement parties, with their rituals of food, speeches, and gifts, provide a time and space for everybody present to process the emotions they are feeling: to give thanks for the past, acknowledge the reality of the present, and prepare for a different future.

 “Sorry you’re leaving” cards fulfil a similar role.
 So do graduation ceremonies, coming of age ceremonies, birthday parties, weddings, and funerals.

 In Northern Ireland, in 2015, a whole society went through a separation ritual together.
 They built and burned a huge bonfire together, marking a symbolic end to The Troubles and the beginning of a new era.

 There’s no magic recipe for how you do this.
 You have to find a ritual that is appropriate for the situation and for you and the unique people around you.

 But doing this successfully will enable you and others to Separate from what has gone before.
 And then you can turn to face the future.

 When was the last time you ended a significant part of your life?
 Did you hold a ritual event to mark that ending?
 What can you learn from that, to better manage the endings and beginnings that are happening for you and the people around you now?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.